rocket7642/CSS143B/homework/homework3/problem_1/readme.md

 ***Note:***
 - Not allowed to use the *size* member variable or any add functions including add(int val) and addFirst(int val) or zero points will be given for this problem.
-- This linkedlist has a dummy node
+- This Linked List has a dummy node

 #### Add a test in testCopyConstructor() (10pt)
 In LinkedListTests.java, complete the following test for the copy constructor：